cudmore/homecage/docs/docs/dev-notes.md

 ## Change Log

+#### 20180307

+Added script to convert all .h264 to .mp4 (without replacement), uses avconv.
+See homecage/convert for script and dev notes for a copy of the script.

 #### 20180202

 Added code to command line to convert .h264 to .mp4 at end of video recorindg.